Bias in the workplace: How to tackle them like a pro

 What are the 5 examples of bias?

-This occurs when individuals hold preconceived notions or other biases or stereotypes about people based on their gender.
+• Gender bias: This occurs when individuals hold preconceived notions or other biases or stereotypes about people based on their gender.
 For example, assuming that women are less competent in technical roles or that men are better suited for leadership positions.

-This refers to prejudices and stereotypes based on a person's race or ethnicity.
+• Racial bias: This refers to prejudices and stereotypes based on a person's race or ethnicity.
 It can manifest in various ways, such as assuming certain racial groups are more prone to criminal behavior or are less intelligent than others.

-Ageism involves treating people differently based on their age, often leading to discrimination against both younger and older individuals.
+• Age bias (Ageism): Ageism involves treating people differently based on their age, often leading to discrimination against both younger and older individuals.
 For instance, assuming that older employees are less adaptable to change or that younger workers lack experience.

-This is the tendency to favor information that confirms our existing beliefs while ignoring or dismissing evidence that contradicts them.
+• Confirmation bias: This is the tendency to favor information that confirms our existing beliefs while ignoring or dismissing evidence that contradicts them.
 It can lead to a closed-minded approach and hinder our ability to consider alternative viewpoints.

-Beauty bias occurs when individuals are treated differently based on their physical appearance.
+• Beauty bias: Beauty bias occurs when individuals are treated differently based on their physical appearance.
 For instance, favoring more attractive candidates during hiring processes, which can impact opportunities for others based solely on their looks.

-Conscious bias Vs. unconscious bias
+Conscious bias vs Unconscious bias

 Conscious bias and unconscious bias are distinct forms of biases that individuals may exhibit in various aspects of their lives, including the workplace.
 Understanding the differences between these biases is essential for fostering an inclusive and equitable environment.